 That said, lets quickly dive into fingernail anatomy proper but before I do so, Let me start by telling you this short story.

 My nails are the most precious part of my body.
 Do you know why?
-I guess you don’t. well let me tell you today.
-It is the most precious part because it is the only part I pay so much attention to, Simply put, I worship my nails (lol)
+I guess you don’t.
+Well, let me tell you today.
+It is the most valuable part because it is the only part I pay so much attention to, Simply put, I worship my nails (lol)

-Growing healthy looking beautiful nails takes time and dedication to be honest with you but when one is abreast with the right measures coupled with the right understanding of the entire nail anatomy, getting that pretty long nail would seem more like a workover.
+Growing healthy looking beautiful nails take time and dedication, to be honest with you, but when one is abreast with the right measures coupled with a proper understanding of the entire nail anatomy, getting that pretty long nail would seem more like a workover.

 What’s Fingernail Or Toenail Anatomy?

-Anatomy involves a systematic study of different parts, shapes, or structure of a body.
-The study of anatomy is a crucial one because it helps you to discover key structure, appearance and forms of a body.
+Anatomy involves a systematic study of different parts, shapes, or structures of a body.
+The study of anatomy is a crucial one because it helps you to discover the fundamental structure, appearance, and forms of a body.

 So when we talk of Fingernail anatomy, what this means is, we want to critically look into the different parts that make up the nails.
 This now brings us to our next heading.